Geonovum/sospilot/docs/smartemission.rst

 #.
 Each process always knows its progress and where it needs to resume, even after it has been stopped (by storing a progress/checkpoint info)

 These last two ETL processes manage their ``last sync-time`` using a separate ``progress table`` within the database.
-The first (Harvester) only needs to check if a particular file (as they have a unique file name) has already been stored.
+The first, the `O&M Harvester`, only needs to check if a particular timeseries for a specific device has already been stored.

 Advantages of this approach: